PhiliPdB/e-paper-dashboard/README.md

 I'm able to communicate with the display to draw in all three supported colours.

 ## To be done:
-- [x] Figure out how to talk with the display to draw stuff
+- [ ] Figure out how to talk with the display to draw stuff
+    - [x] Communication with the display
+    - [x] Being able to draw text
+    - [ ] Being able to draw images
 - [ ] Figure out networking and how to make API calls
 - [ ] Create modules for:
+    - [ ] Current date
     - [ ] Weather information
     - [ ] Covid-19 information
     - [ ] System information